 10 Foods You Should Eat to Soothe a Sore Throat

-A sore throat can strike at any time, as a symptom of bacterial or viral infections like the type that causes colds, the flu, strep throat, and mononucleosis, for example.
-It can also result from smoking, breathing too much through your mouth while you sleep, inhaling polluted air, or even various types of allergies.
+A sore throat can strike at any time.
+It can be a symptom of bacterial or viral infections like those that cause colds, the flu, strep throat, and mononucleosis, for example.
+It can also result from smoking, excessive mouth breathing, inhaling polluted air, or even various types of allergies.
 Once you have it, you may start to look for ways to soothe a sore throat.

 Whatever the cause of your sore throat, it’s important that you take the right steps to fight the underlying infection.
-It’s important to take care of the problem early to prevent it from becoming a more serious problem.
-While eating might be the last thing on your mind when you have a sore throat, the truth is that some foods can actually help speed up your recovery.
+It’s important to take care of the problem early to prevent it from becoming more serious.
+While eating might be the last thing on your mind when you have a sore throat, the truth is that some foods are great to help soothe a sore throat.

-In today’s article we want to share the top 10 foods that will give your body the nutrients it needs to soothe a sore throat, while alleviating some of that discomfort you’ll feel while you’re recovering.
+In today’s article we want to share the top 10 foods that will give your body the nutrients it needs to soothe a sore throat.
+These are good for alleviating some of that discomfort you’ll feel while you’re recovering.

 Honey and lemon

-This is one of those old remedies that’s well known for alleviating sore throats and fighting infections, and it can even help other symptoms like cough and congestion.
+This is one of those old remedies everybody knows about for alleviating sore throats and fighting infections.
+It can even help you deal with other symptoms like cough and congestion.
 Not only that, it’s easy to make.
 Just mix two tablespoons of lemon juice with a tablespoon of honey.
-You can consume this by itself or dilute it in a cup of warm water.
+You can drink it as is or have it in a cup of warm water.

 Ginger tea has strong anti-inflammatory properties that soothe a sore throat quickly.
 Honey is a natural antibiotic that helps fight infections.
 It’s soft and easy to eat, so it can also serve to soothe a sore throat.

-This soft food is easy on your throat and can be combined with honey or banana to enhance its benefits.
+This soft food is easy on your throat and you can combine it with honey or banana to enhance its benefits.
 Oats contain soluble fiber, which helps lower cholesterol, along with a significant amount of protein to improve your physical performance and provide a feeling of fullness that will last you until your next meal.

 Whole wheat pasta

-Whole wheat pasta provides nutrients like fiber, iron, zinc, and vitamins B1, B2, B3, and E. It helps alleviate a sore throat because it’s easy to eat, and you can enjoy it warm with a low-fat cream sauce.
+Whole wheat pasta provides nutrients like fiber, iron, zinc, and vitamins B1, B2, B3, and E. It can help soothe a sore throat because it’s easy to eat, and you can enjoy it warm with a low-fat cream sauce.

 Scrambled egg whites

-Eggs are a food that are easy to digest, providing protein and other important nutrients.
+Eggs are easy to digest, they provide protein and other important nutrients as well.
 Scrambled egg whites can help fight inflammation and to soothe a sore throat.
 That is, when you avoid putting any spices on them.

-Both garlic and onions contain sulfur compounds that fight mucus and promote the expulsion of mucus from your airways.
-They’re considered to be two of the most powerful natural antibiotics, able to fight off both viral and bacterial infections, and alleviating symptoms like a sore throat.
+Both garlic cloves and onions contain sulfur compounds that fight mucus and promote the expulsion of mucus from your airways.
+They’re considered to be two of the most powerful natural antibiotics, able to fight off both viral and bacterial infections, and easing symptoms like sore throat.